Mpt311Xpt/github.io/index.md

 * becomes a character of the book he is reading

-> "But I can't, I have to keep my feet on the ground! - All right!
+> But I can't, I have to keep my feet on the ground!
+> All right!
 I'll do it!
 I'll save you!
-I will do what I dream!"
+I will do what I dream!